-Robustness tests - Results for different subsamples
+Robustness Tests - Results for Different Subsamples

 In order to ascertain whether copula functions are stable over time, we also divide the sample into two different subsamples.
 In doing so, we attend to the results of structural break tests exhibited in Table 2.
 In effect, those tests suggest a possible break in the last tercile of observations in the sample.
 As such, we form two groups of observations.
 The first comprises the initial 199 observations, and the second covers the remaining observations.
 Then, we re-estimate the static copula functions in each subsample.
-It is important to keep in mind that partitioning the sample may result in greater estimation error.
-Notwithstanding that, the results are very similar to the ones reported earlier, in that Student's t copula is the one that better adjusts to the data.
+It is important to keep in mind that the partitioning of the sample may result in greater estimation error.
+Notwithstanding that, the results are very similar to the ones reported earlier, in that Student's t copula is the one that best adjusts to the data.